PBS Kids Logo

 PBS Kids: Brand overview

 PBS Kids is the generic name for a network of television programs for children on the American Public Broadcasting Service.
-But this is mainly the branding of the block of programs since some of the children’s programs on public TV are not produced by the stations affiliated with PBS or are produced by independent distributors such as American Public Television.
-A separate network has a similar name, which has gone through two reorganizations: the early version existed in 1999-2005, the later one started in 2017.
+However, this is mainly the branding of the block of programs since some of the children’s programs on public TV are not produced by the stations affiliated with PBS or are produced by independent distributors such as American Public Television.
+A separate network with a similar name has gone through two reorganizations: the early version existed in 1999-2005, and the latter started in 2017.
 In addition to America, it is available in Africa – in countries located south of the Sahara Desert.
 Its head office is located in Arlington County, Virginia.

 Meaning and History